 The proposed use requires eight (8) parking bays under the City's Policy No. 7.7.1 - Parking and Access.
 The site proposes to accommodate two (2) tandem parking bay on-site at the front of the property, resulting in a shortfall of six (6) parking bays.
 The proposal includes the removal of an existing crossover which will provide the opportunity for an additional on-street car parking bay to be provided.
-The applicant has outlined, in the updated Management Plan that residents of the lodging house will not have cars and will not be permitted to park on the premises.
-This will be overseen by the caretaker.
-On arrival from overseas students will be picked up from the airport by staff in YWAM Perth vehicles and then dropped off at subject property.
-Although the management plan provides for clarification a condition requiring the submission of a new management plan is recommended to ensure that that format and content is clearly structured and articulated.
+The applicant has outlined that the nature of the use and the intended occupants are unlikely to require onsite parking.